quantnetwork/overledger-sdk-javascript-v2/packages/overledger-dlt-substrate/README.md

 | --- | --- | --- |
 | accountInfo | <code>Account</code> | The standardised account information |

-Set an account for signing for a specific DLT
+Set an account for signing transactions for a specific DLT